 There is a lot of overlap here with the Castile Soap Dilutions Cheat Sheet because the products can often be interchanged.
-It is largely a matter of personal preference, but the Sal Suds is more clean-rinsing in hard water situations, and is slightly more effective on grease and tough stains.
-As with the castile soaps, these recommended dilutions are not set in stone.
+It is largely a matter of personal preference, but the Sal Suds Biodegradable Cleaner is more clean-rinsing in hard water situations, and is slightly more effective on grease and tough stains.
+As with the Castile soaps, these recommended dilutions are not set in stone.
 You may have dirtier stuff, larger sinks, a larger washer, etc., and may need to tweak these amounts to your own situation.

 Sal Suds, Sal Suds, How do I love thee?

 Wood cutting boards

 My grill (aka bar-b-que)

 Tooth brush holders

 Plastic lightswitches and covers